 Greenhouse Gas Emissions

-Our total greenhouse gas emissions have decreased approximately 3.1 percent, or decreased 14.4 percent when normalized by sales, from 2009 to 2011.
+Our total greenhouse gas emissions have decreased approximately 5.4 percent absolute and decreased 6.4 percent when normalized by sales, from 2013 to 2015.

 Bristol-Myers Squibb reports greenhouse gas emissions in the form of carbon dioxide (CO2) equivalents.
-This includes direct CO2 from fuels used and other greenhouse gases from our operations, indirect CO2 from purchased electricity, on-site waste treatment, and other sources such as fermentation.
-We calculate greenhouse gas emissions from fuel use using emissions factors from U.S. EPA AP42, eGRID: Emissions and Generated Resource Integrated Database U.S. EPA office for atmospheric programs (for U.S. operations) as well as the GHG Protocol and International Energy Agency (for international operations).
-Each facility calculates its own emissions, which reflect site-specific emissions controls, the type of fuels used and other factors.
-Business air travel is calculated based on U.S. EPA factors for short, medium and long haul air travel segments.
-We participate in reporting our emissions through the Carbon Disclosure Project.
+This includes direct CO2 from fuels used and other greenhouse gases from our operations, indirect CO2efrom purchased electricity, CO2e from global business air travel and United States/Canada sales fleet and CO2e from the use of sulfur hexaflourides for laboratory fume hood testing.
+We calculate greenhouse gas emissions from fuel use using emissions factors from U.S. EPA Mandatory Reporting Rule (40 CFR 98) – Industrial Sector, eGRID 2012: Emissions and Generated Resource Integrated Database U.S. EPA office for atmospheric programs (for U.S. operations) and the International Energy Agency (IEA) CO2 Emissions from Fuel Combustion: 2012 (for international operations).
+Business air travel and fleet emissions are calculated based on U.S. EPA Climate Leaders: Optional Emissions from Commuting, Business Travel and Product Transport (May 2008 EPA 430-R-08-006) factors for short, medium and long haul air travel segments.
+We report our emissions through the Carbon Disclosure Project.

 Risks and Opportunities Associated with Climate Change